 O CAPTAIN! my Captain! our fearful trip is done;

 Please appreciate the Whitman excerpt not only for being the only poet I can tolerate, but for the awesome formatting I presented it in.
 Fearful trip?
 Weathered every rack?
 Yes, for I did not drive on highways to get here, I took the oldest ferry in operation in the United States!
-It runs across the Connecticut River between Rocky Hill and Glastonbury – and I surived (Ferry Ride Here!).
+It runs across the Connecticut River between Rocky Hill and Glastonbury – and I survived.

-Being off of Main Street, this house sort of fell by the wayside.
-There may be some other reasons, too.
-Like the insane bump up to get to the little lot off the house.
-Or… how do I put this delicately… the fact that, well, it’s really just an old house with a few things in it and not much more.
+Being off of Wetherfield’s historic Main Street, this house sort of fell by the wayside and isn’t really much of a destination.
+There may be some other reasons for its ultimate closure too.
+How do I put this delicately… the fact that, well, it’s really just an old house with a few things in it and not much more?

 In 1815, he expanded the original 1 1/2-story building with a gambrel roof to two stories with a gable roof.
 Francis also built a number of other brick houses in town during this period.
 The front and side porches were added by his granddaughter, Jane Francis, in the nineteenth century.
 (Thanks Historic Buildings of CT!)

 Alas, I have but one more story – and it’s a good one.
 Fake Captain Francis was a very proud man so when his son died young and in deep debt, Francis kept working into old age in order to pay off the creditors.
 He simply couldn’t stand to leave it outstanding.
 I, however, didn’t have much trouble leaving his house.